Lakers–Clippers rivalry

 The Lakers–Clippers rivalry is a National Basketball Association (NBA) rivalry between the Los Angeles Lakers and Los Angeles Clippers.
-The two Pacific Division teams both play their home games at Crypto.com Arena in Los Angeles, inspiring their matchups to sometimes be called the "Hallway Series" or "Battle of L.A.".
-The Lakers relocated from Minneapolis in 1960, while the Clippers moved from San Diego in 1984.
+The two Pacific Division teams both play their home games in the Greater Los Angeles area, thus inspiring their matchups to sometimes be called the "Battle of L.A."
+The Lakers originally relocated from Minneapolis in 1960, while the Clippers moved from San Diego in 1984 after previously moving to San Diego from Buffalo, New York, while going away from the original Buffalo Braves name in 1978.
 While Los Angeles fans have historically favored the Lakers, the Clippers have sold out or filled capacity for every home game at Staples Center since Feb.
-2011 and entered the 2016–17 season with the sixth-longest active sellout streak in the NBA.
+2011 and entered the 2016–17 season with the sixth-longest active sellout streak in the NBA, which continued up until the COVID-19 pandemic.
 The Lakers have won 12 of their 17 NBA championships since moving to Los Angeles.
-Meanwhile, the Clippers have made the playoffs only eleven times since 1984 and were long considered the laughingstock of the NBA; they had never advanced past the second round of the playoffs until 2021.
-Some contended that the term rivalry was inaccurate until the Clippers became more successful.
-In 2012–13, the Clippers won the first of six straight season series against the Lakers.
+Meanwhile, the Clippers are the oldest franchise in North American professional sports to have never appeared in a championship game.
+Some contended that the term rivalry was inaccurate due to the Lakers' historical success and the Clippers' historical lack of success.
+In the 2012–13 season, the Clippers won the first of six straight season series against the Lakers.

-The Lakers hold a 104–63 advantage in the all-time series.
+The Lakers hold a 107–66 advantage in the all-time series since the Clippers moved to Los Angeles.
 The two teams have never met in the playoffs.
 The Lakers lost a 3–1 series lead and failed to advance to the Western Conference semifinals against the Clippers in 2006, while the Clippers also lost a 3–1 lead against the Denver Nuggets in 2020, nixing a conference finals matchup with the eventual NBA champion Lakers.

+From the creation of Crypto.com Arena (known then as Staples Center) in 1999, the Lakers and Clippers shared the arena, when their matchups were sometimes called the "Hallway Series".
+The Clippers moved to Intuit Dome in Inglewood in 2024, while the Lakers remained at Crypto.com Arena.

 History

 1970–1984: Early years

-The Lakers had existed in Los Angeles since 1960 after relocating there from Minneapolis, for which they had played in the NBA since 1948 since moving over from the NBL and won 5 championships there before the Clippers were founded in 1970 as the Buffalo Braves.
-They played in the Atlantic Division before moving to San Diego in 1978–79 and were renamed the Clippers, officially joining the Lakers in the Pacific Division.
+The Lakers had existed in Los Angeles since 1960 after relocating there from Minneapolis, for which they had played in the NBA since 1948 since moving over from the NBL a season prior and won 5 championships there before the Clippers were founded in 1970 as the Buffalo Braves.
+During their first match against each other, the Lakers beat the Braves 104–90 on October 30, 1970, at The Forum, continuing the middle of what became a 9-game losing streak for Buffalo after debuting with a 107–92 win over the Cleveland Cavaliers.
+The Braves originally played in the Atlantic Division before moving to San Diego in the 1978–79 season and were subsequently renamed the Clippers, officially joining the Lakers in the Pacific Division.
 San Diego won in their first game against the Lakers, winning 124–113 on October 24, 1978.
 "This is a good way to start off a rivalry", said Clippers owner Irv Levin afterwards.

-Nevertheless, both teams are good teams.